-In 1992, Missouri led the nation by becoming one of only a handful of states with a dog regulatory program.
-A continued effort, in 2009, Missouri once again took the lead in cracking down on unlicensed breeders with the launch of Operation Bark Alert.
+In 1992, Missouri led the nation by becoming one of only a handful of states with a companion animal regulatory program.
+In 2009, Missouri once again led efforts to regulate unlicensed facilities with the launch of Operation Bark Alert.

 Report an unlicensed breeder in Missouri at Operation Bark Alert

-Help the Missouri Department of Agriculture crackdown on unlicensed breeders.
-If you know of an unlicensed breeder in Missouri putting the health and welfare of animals at risk, report them here.
-Use the online reporting system to easily help us locate unlicensed, substandard breeders in Missouri.
-With every tip from the public, animal care inspectors visit the location in question to validate the report of animal welfare.
+Help the Missouri Department of Agriculture regulate unlicensed breeders.
+If you know of an unlicensed breeder in Missouri, use the online reporting system to easily help us locate unlicensed facilities in Missouri.
+Each tip from the public results in a visit from an animal care inspector to validate the report.

 For additional information regarding Operation Bark Alert or for questions regarding the standards of care required in licensed facilities, please contact our staff at 573-751-3076.
 Learn more about the Animal Care Facility Program